cosmos/cosmos-sdk/docs/core/baseapp.md

 ## Service Routers

 When messages and queries are received by the application, they must be routed to the appropriate module in order to be processed.
-Routing is done via `BaseApp`, with `queryRouter` for queries and `grpcQueryRouter` for gRPC queries.
+Routing is done via `BaseApp`, which holds a `msgServiceRouter` for messages, and a `grpcQueryRouter` for queries.

+### `Msg` Service Router

+[`sdk.Msg`s](#../building-modules/messages-and-queries.md#messages) need to be routed after they are extracted from transactions, which are sent from the underlying Tendermint engine via the [`CheckTx`](#checktx) and [`DeliverTx`](#delivertx) ABCI messages.
+To do so, `BaseApp` holds a `msgServiceRouter` which maps fully-qualified service methods (`string`, defined in each module's Protobuf  `Msg` service) to the appropriate module's `MsgServer` implementation.

+The [default `msgServiceRouter` included in `BaseApp`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc3/baseapp/msg_service_router.go) is stateless.
+However, some applications may want to make use of more stateful routing mechanisms such as allowing governance to disable certain routes or point them to new modules for upgrade purposes.
+For this reason, the `sdk.Context` is also passed into each [route handler inside `msgServiceRouter`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc3/baseapp/msg_service_router.go#L31-L32).
+For a stateless router that doesn't want to make use of this, you can just ignore the `ctx`.

+The application's `msgServiceRouter` is initialized with all the routes using the application's [module manager](../building-modules/module-manager.md#manager) (via the `RegisterServices` method), which itself is initialized with all the application's modules in the application's [constructor](../basics/app-anatomy.md#constructor-function).

 ### gRPC Query Router

-[`Queries`](../building-modules/messages-and-queries.md#queries) need to be routed to the appropriate module's [`Query` service](../building-modules/query-services.md).
+Similar to `sdk.Msg`s, [`queries`](../building-modules/messages-and-queries.md#queries) need to be routed to the appropriate module's [`Query` service](../building-modules/query-services.md).
 To do so, `BaseApp` holds a `grpcQueryRouter`, which maps modules' fully-qualified service methods (`string`, defined in their Protobuf `Query` gRPC) to their `QueryServer` implementation.
 The `grpcQueryRouter` is called during the initial stages of query processing, which can be either by directly sending a gRPC query to the gRPC endpoint, or via the [`Query` ABCI message](#query) on the Tendermint RPC endpoint.

-The `grpcQueryRouter` is initialized with all the query routes using the application's [module manager](../building-modules/module-manager.md) (via the `RegisterServices` method), which itself is initialized with all the application's modules in the application's [constructor](../basics/app-anatomy.md#app-constructor).
+Just like the `msgServiceRouter`, the `grpcQueryRouter` is initialized with all the query routes using the application's [module manager](../building-modules/module-manager.md) (via the `RegisterServices` method), which itself is initialized with all the application's modules in the application's [constructor](../basics/app-anatomy.md#app-constructor).

 ## Main ABCI Messages